ofeksadlo/lichess-cheat/README.md

    It's getting prioritized over other windows to stay on top.
    Go to the real board and after 1 move it should start giving you predictions.
    For now it only works for the white player.
+6) The program desinged to start at a fresh board.
+Otherwise it won't work!

 # Compatibility Issues
 * The program only tested with Chrome on resolution 1920x1080 and the zoom needs to be 100%